oneeve8/kobble-data/content/How to Pray the Rosary.md

 The Joyful Mysteries to be said on Monday and on Saturday The Mysteries of Light to be said on Thursday
-The Sorrowful Mysteries to be said on Tuesday and on Friday
+The Sorrowful Mysteries to be said on Tuesday and on Friday The Glorious Mysteries to be said on Wednesday and on